Governance Cockpit

 Hint

 In addition to the search term, you can also apply specific filters.
-Please note, however, that clicking the Reset search and filters button will also remove any filters you have applied.
+Please note, however, that clicking the Reset search and filters button also removes all applied filters.

 How can I filter workflows?

-Every user has the option to filter the workflow list to quickly locate the workflow they need.
-To do this, navigate to the Governance Cockpit menu item in the left menu bar.
-In the Filter panel in the right sidebar, you will find various options to filter the workflow list.
-Please note that the filtered list may still be restricted based on your user role or access restrictions.
+Every user can filter the workflow list to find a specific workflow more quickly.
+To do this, go to the Governance Cockpit menu item in the left menu bar.
+In the Filter panel in the right sidebar, you will find different options to filter the workflow list.
+Please note that the filtered list may still be limited by your user role or access restrictions.
 The available filters are explained below.

 State: You can filter the list by the state of the workflows.
-By default, both open and closed workflows are displayed.
-A workflow is considered Open if it has not yet been completed.
+By default, both open and closed workflows are shown.
+A workflow is Open if it has not yet been completed.
 Workflows that have been finished or aborted are considered Closed.
-By selecting the corresponding option in the right sidebar, the current list is filtered according to the chosen criterion.
+When you select the corresponding option in the right sidebar, the list is filtered accordingly.

 This screenshot shows the filter "Status" where the option "Closed" has been selected.

 Period: With this filter, you can narrow down the time period by selecting a start and end date.
-You can either enter the start and/or end date directly into the input field or select the desired date using the calendar view.
-To open the calendar view, click the calendar icon on the right side of the regarding input field.
+You can either enter the start or end date directly in the input field or select the day in the calendar view.
+To open the calendar view, click the calendar icon on the right side of the corresponding input field.

 This screenshot displays the calendar icon of the filter "start date".

-Next, select the desired date using the calendar.
-Clicking on a date will insert it into the corresponding input field.
+Next, select the desired date in the calendar.
+Clicking on a date inserts it into the corresponding input field.

 This screenshot displays the calendar function of the filter "start date".

 Type: You can filter workflows for both diagrams and catalog objects by the workflow types Publication, Depublication, Resubmission, and Update.
 You can select one or more types.
-Once you have made your selection, only the workflows of the chosen types are displayed.
+After you make your selection, only workflows of the selected types are displayed.

 This screenshot shows the filter of the criteria "Type".

-Repository: This filter shows you the names of all repositories you have access to.
-If a repository does not have a value in your current content language, the alternative language is used if available.
-Once you select a repository, only workflows related to diagrams or catalog objects from this repository are displayed.
-You can also filter by multiple repositories simultaneously.
+Repository: This filter shows the names of all repositories you can access.
+If a repository does not have a value in your current content language, the alternative language is used if possible.
+Once you select a repository, only workflows related to diagrams or catalog objects from this repository are shown.
+You can also filter by multiple repositories at the same time.

 This screenshot illustrates the filter "Repository" that lists all available repository names.

-As soon as at least one filter is applied to a filter facet, the number of active filters is displayed next to the facet.
-This allows you to see at a glance how many filters are active, even if the facet is collapsed.
+As soon as at least one filter is active in a filter facet, the number of active filters is shown next to the facet.
+This allows you to see at a glance which and how many filters are currently active, even if the facet is collapsed.

 This screenshot displays all filter closed with the respective counts of the individual criteria.

 As an alternative to filtering, you can also search directly for individual workflows.
-You can further narrow down your search by applying filters.
+You can also narrow down the search further by applying filters.

 Audit trail